-It can be a very effective way to deal with infections – just aptly EM1 diluted 1:5 on the affected area.
+It can be a very effective way to deal with infections – just aptly EM1 either undiluted or diluted 1:5 on the affected area.
 Repeat several times a day until the infection clears.

 EM1 has been reported to have been used effectively to heal skin, ear and sinus infections.